apache/drill/mailinglists.md

 * Be concise in asking your question.
 Before doing so, try to read available documentation, FAQs, and mailing list history.
 * Provide enough technical background to explain the issue.

-For additional guidelines, see [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html), and note the disclaimer:
+For additional guidelines, see [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html), and note the disclaimer which requests that you refrain from asking project (Drill) questions on catb.org.
-*We are not a help desk for your project!*